Banman03/PNP-Numerical-Solver/README.md

 This is because there exists an alternative algorithmic differentiation tool, Pyadjoint, that is built on Firedrake.

-To create/activate the conda environment, run the same commands as above, except run `conda install -c `
+To create/activate the conda environment, run the same commands as above in order to activate or deactivate it.

+Here is a link to detailed installation instructions: `https://www.firedrakeproject.org/install.html`

 ## Relevant Repositories